 Director : Kevin MacDonald

 “Wicked Blood” is a standard mafia movie, but then on a smaller scale.
 The story of the teenage girl Hannah (Abigail Breslin) who’s being taken care of, after the loss of her parents, by her uncle Donny (Lew Temple), which has the appearance of Dr. Emmett Brown from “Back to the Future” but with too much “hillbilly crack” in his system.
 And then there’s also Uncle Frank (Sean Bean).
 Frank is the local bad guy and head of a mini gang of mobsters.
-Besides running a striptease tent he has also a lucrative business as manufacturer and supplier of crack.
-The one who assists him throughout the film is his somewhat crazy, retarded younger brother Bobby (Jake Busey),.
+Besides running a striptease tent he also has a lucrative business as manufacturer and supplier of crack.
+The one who assists him throughout the film is his somewhat crazy, retarded younger brother Bobby (Jake Busey).
 Apparently Bobby became slower after Hannah’s mother bashed his head with a baseball bat.

-Hannah is a passionate chess player (something she probably inherited from Donny who once was State Champion), and she applies the rules of this game in her daily life.
+Hannah is a passionate chess player (something she probably inherited from Donny who once was State Champion) and she applies the rules of this game in her daily life.
 Thoughtful and with reason she performs every next move.
 Eventually, she devises a sophisticated plan to escape from this violent, drug-related world.
 Throw in an undercover agent, an assault on Hannah’s sister and the final revenge, and you have a complete picture of this standard crime film.
 A film with a story like there are already a thousand made of.

 And yet it’s not an unpleasant film.
 And that’s thanks to Abigail Breslin who manages to give shape to the character Hannah in a natural and wonderful way.
 She reminded me of Saoirse Ronan repeatedly.
 She also has that innocent look, that determination and the all-pervading calmness.
 Maybe Ronan outclasses her a bit but only with a small lead.
 Despite the fact that the whole story is a bit exaggerated, improbable at times and thinking about it afterwards sometimes pretty laughable, the acting of Abigail Breslin was very convincing and plausible.
 A small, young girl only skilled in chess who goes to battle against a bunch of ruthless drug gangsters, who are not shy to liquidate someone who complains to much, is something that only could happen to Nancy Drew.